 A request for a State Fair Hearing must be filed through the Department of Social Services.
 A member may request a State Fair Hearing only after filing an internal appeal with the full-service Health Plan and receiving notice that the Adverse Benefit Determination was upheld.
-The request for hearing must be filed within 120 calendar days from the date of the NAR, which informs the beneficiary that the Adverse Benefit Decision has been upheld, or180 days with good cause.
-An expedited hearing must be resolved within 10 calendar days.
+The request for hearing must be filed within 120 calendar days from the date of the NAR, which informs the beneficiary that the Adverse Benefit Decision has been upheld of the NAR, which informs the beneficiary that the Adverse Benefit Decision has been upheld to resolved within 10 calendar days.
 Benefits continue pending review (Aid Paid Pending) if the hearing is filed within 10 days of action.
 This allows the member to continue receiving the services while the case is being reviewed.